CasimirKaPazi/balhukbar/Phonology.md

 All vowels can be long.
 Written by doubling e.g. "cii" Vowel length is only distinctive in monosyllabic words.
 The consonants with a double dot (p̈ m̈ v̈) are linguolabial consonants.
 They are pronounced with the tip of the tongue touching the upper lip.
 In [reverence videos](http://teaching.ncl.ac.uk/ipa/consonants-extra.html) by IPA online you can see them.
 However in balhuqpar they aren't pronounce as distinct as shown.
 The tongue only touches the underside of the lip and doesn't leave the mouth.
+The tongue is very relaxed and wide for [t̼ n̼ ð̼] and tense for [ɬ̼].
-The sound is close to /t n s/.
+Their sound is close to [t n s].
 Therefor alveolar consonants are sometime pronounced slightly retroflex.

 Dipthongs are: ai au ia ua iu